West Coast Wilderness Trail: Route description

 The trail can be ridden in three or four days, but the standard route description is for four sections.
 The trail is mostly ridden from north to south.
-On the New Zealand Cycling Trail website, slightly over three quarters of the trail are shown as grade 2 (easy), with the remainder grade 3 (intermediate).
+On the New Zealand Cycling Trail website, slightly over three-quarters of the trail are shown as grade 2 (easy), with the remainder as grade 3 (intermediate).
 The detailed description below uses the grading used by Jonathan Kennett.

 Greymouth to Kumara

-The official start of the track in on the Grey River stopbank in Greymouth next to the historic railway signal box.
+The official start of the track is on the Grey River stopbank in Greymouth next to the historic railway signal box.
 The track then follows the coast up to the Taramakau River.
 There, trail users are currently required to use the Taramakau River Bridge, which is the last remaining combined road-rail bridge in the South Island.
 A clip on is under construction by civil contractor Fulton Hogan, due to open later in 2015, and as an interim measure, rubber safety mats have been installed that seal the groove between the rail tracks.
 From there, the track goes inland towards Kumara, following an old tram line.
 The 30 km section is grade 1.

 Kumara to Cowboy Paradise

 From Kumara, the track gently ascends towards the Southern Alps.
-It goes past water races built during the time of the West Coast Gold Rush, today used for electricity generation.
+It goes past water races built during the time of the West Coast gold rush, today used for electricity generation.
 The route utilises a historic pack track in the Kawhaka Valley, and Kawhaka Pass at 317 m is the highest point of the trail.
 From the pass, it is a further 5 km to the replica western town that has been named Cowboy Paradise by its owner.
 The 37 km section is grade 2+.